Part IX

 Our sensory organs receive raw data—photons, sound waves, pressure, chemical signals.
 Yet raw data is not meaning until it is translated into electrochemical signals and processed by vast neural networks.

 One way to frame this is that the brain generates a “best-fit” model and sensation corrects it.
-Some researchers describe perception as a kind of controlled hallucination: a prediction kept honest by incoming constraint.
+Some researchers describe perception as a kind of controlled hallucination: a prediction kept honest by incoming constraints.

 The rich, coherent world we perceive—the vibrant colors, distinct sounds, solid textures, nuanced emotions—exists as complex neural patterns within this internal system.
 Our subjective reality is this dynamically generated map; the external territory is known to us only through this construction.